Skip to Content

 Average Rent in Detroit

-As of June 2024, RentCafe reports that the average rent in Detroit comes in at $1,200 per month.
+RentCafe reports the average rent for a one-bedroom in Detroit comes in at $1,275 per month.
 The average apartment size in Detroit?
-City-sized at just under 800 square feet.
+Just over 700 square feet.

-A low-priced historic mansion in Detroit, Michigan.
-The red brick home is covered in green vines and has several unique characteristics, including an arch over the driveway and a rounded front door.
+A low-priced historic brick mansion in Detroit, Michigan, covered in green vines, with an arch over the driveway and a rounded front door.

 (Source: @cheapoldhouses via Instagram)

-As Detroit flourished between the turn of the last century through the mid-century, houses sprung up like daisies.
+As Detroit flourished between the turn of the last century and the mid-century, houses sprang up like daisies.
 Unfortunately, by the first decade of the new millennium, a large number of Detroit’s original homes were abandoned — first due to the “white flight” during the civil rights era and again during the 2008 housing and economic crash.

-Distant view of the Brush Park neighborhood in Midtown Detroit.
-Many of the homes are old, three-story brick homes, and there are a few steeples in the distance.
+Distant view of the Brush Park neighborhood in Midtown Detroit, with many old, three-story brick homes and a few steeples in the distance.

 If you were hoping to be able to brag about living in “South Detroit,” we’re sorry to disappoint, but it doesn’t actually exist.
 The famous opening lyrics to Journey’s “Don’t Stop Believin’” have been misleading you this whole time.
 However, the city is full of real-life spots that are guaranteed to be better than any fake South Detroit could ever be.
-Here are some of our favorite neighborhoods in Detroit.
+Here are some of our favorite Detroit neighborhoods.

-A large Tudor-style home in the Sherwood Forest neighborhood of Detroit.
+A large Tudor-style home in Sherwood Forest, one of the best neighborhoods for those living in Detroit.

-Sherwood Forest has historic homes with tons of character.
+Detroit’s Sherwood Forest features wonderful parks, tranquil streets, and historic homes with tons of character.

 (Source: @lucasliska via Instagram)